FDEMtools: a MATLAB package for FDEM data inversion: Computational methods

 \subsubsection{Regularization}

 It is well known that the minimization problem~\eqref{minimization} is extremely ill-conditioned.
-In particular, it has been observed in~\cite{ddr17,dfr14} that the Jacobian matrix $J$ has a large condition number virtually for each value of the variables $\sigmab$ and $\mub$ in the solution domain.
-A common remedy to face ill-conditioning consists of resorting to regularization, i.e., replacing the linearized least-squares problem~\eqref{eq8:leastsquaresnew} by a nearby problem, whose solution is less sensitive to the propagation of the errors in the data.
+In particular, it has been observed in~\cite{ddr17,dfr14} that the Jacobian matrix $J$ has a large condition number virtually for all values of the variables $\sigmab$ and $\mub$ in the solution domain.
+A common remedy to address ill-conditioning consists of resorting to regularization, i.e., replacing the linearized least-squares problem~\eqref{eq8:leastsquaresnew} by a nearby problem, whose solution is less sensitive to the propagation of the errors in the data.